Accessible Travel in

 Punta Gorda/Englewood Beach

-We also have a variety of accommodation choices that are accessible.
-They can be found by clicking this link or exploring under the Places to Stay page with "Accessibility" checked as an amenity to sort by.
+We have a variety of accommodation choices that are accessible.
+They can be found on our Places to Stay page with "Accessibility" checked as an amenity to sort by.

 As you're exploring this website, you can find out if a particular business is accessible by clicking on the Amenities heading on a business's listing page.